-The best streaming devices you can buy | Engadget
+The best streaming boxes and sticks you can buy | Engadget

-If you're on the market for a new streaming device, chances are you want to make your watching experience better than it already is.
-Maybe you're relying on your phone or tablet for binge-watch sessions right now, or your TV's built-in operating system just isn't cutting it anymore.
-Streaming dongles and set-top boxes are ubiquitous these days, but deciphering the differences between them can be challenging.
+If you're in the market for a new streaming device, chances are you want to improve your home entertainment experience.
+Maybe you've been relying on your phone or tablet for binge-watch sessions, or perhaps your TV's built-in operating system just isn't cutting it anymore.
+Streaming dongles and set-top boxes are ubiquitous at this point, but sussing out the differences between them can be challenging.
 Plus, they're not the only gadgets that can deliver your latest Netflix obsession to your TV screen.
-Let's break down all of the streaming device options you have today and give you our picks for the best you can buy.
+Let us break down all of the streaming device options you have today and give you our picks for the best you can buy.

 Who needs a streaming device?

 It’s worth pointing out that if you only use a couple of streaming services (say, Netflix and Hulu), you might not need a standalone streaming device.
 Most modern televisions ship with a basic selection of apps that usually include the most popular streaming services.
-Some TVs and sound bars run on built-in Roku or Fire TV operating systems, which offer a robust selection of apps without the need for a separate device.
+Some TVs and soundbars run on built-in Roku or Fire TV operating systems, which offer a robust selection of apps without the need for a separate device.

 But if your TV is on the older side, adding a streaming stick is obviously much cheaper than shelling out for a new television.
-Also, a dedicated streaming device typically has access to a lot more streaming services and apps, and often presents content in a more intuitive layout.
-Some devices also deliver better search features, including voice control.
-Cord cutters in particular will benefit from streaming hardware, as live TV services like Sling and Hulu Live aren’t always available in basic TV interfaces.
+Also, a dedicated streaming device typically has access to a lot more streaming services and apps, while content is often presented more intuitively.
+Some devices also offer better search features, including voice control.
+Cord cutters in particular will benefit from this sort of streaming hardware, as live TV services like Sling and Hulu Live aren’t always available in basic TV interfaces.

 How to pick a streaming device

 The prices for streaming devices typically start at around $30, and can go all the way up to $200 (like the 64GB Apple TV 4K, for example).
 Sticks or dongles are generally more affordable, while set-top boxes tend to be pricier.
 The main reason to opt for a box over a dongle is if you need Ethernet connectivity.
-Some models also have additional features like USB ports and faster wireless connections.
+Some models also have additional features like Ethernet ports and faster wireless connections.
 (Roku’s set-top boxes, for example, have Dolby Vision, while its sticks don’t.)
 Another benefit of a set-top box is that they’re faster than older TV processors and are easier to upgrade over time.

 There are some feature differences, too.
 Fire TV uses Alexa for voice commands, for example, while Google TV uses Google Assistant.
 In fact, when it comes to devices from Amazon, Google and Apple, it’s generally best to pick one that belongs in a previously chosen ecosystem.
-So if you’re already a big iTunes user, an Apple TV would make more sense than the Fire TV.
-This isn’t a hard-and-fast rule, of course: If you depend more on streaming services than buying or renting shows, the ecosystem question isn’t not quite as relevant.
-We’ll get more into the details of each system later in our recommendations.
+So if you’re already a committed iTunes user, an Apple TV would make more sense than the Fire TV.
+This isn’t a hard-and-fast rule, of course: If you depend more on streaming services than buying or renting shows, the ecosystem question isn’t quite as relevant.
+We’ll get more into the details of each system later in this guide.

 Below are some recommendations for the best streaming sticks and other budget-friendly options.
-We also included suggestions for set-top boxes and devices geared towards gamers.
+We also included suggestions for set-top boxes and devices geared toward gamers.

 Engadget picks

-The best streaming stick: Roku Streaming Stick+
+The best streaming stick: Roku Streaming Stick 4K

-The Roku Streaming Stick+ has long been an Engadget favorite, and for good reason: It packs a lot of features into a small and affordable package.
+The Roku Streaming Stick 4K, plus earlier iterations like the Streaming Stick+, has long been an Engadget favorite, and for good reason: It packs a lot of features into a small and affordable package.
 It has a straightforward user interface along with the widest selection of streaming options.
 All you need to do to set it up is plug it into your TV’s HDMI input and attach the power cable to your TV’s USB port.
 After that, you can finish the rest of the installation process via the TV interface and Roku remote.

 As mentioned, Roku has a large selection of content.
 According to the company, you can choose to stream from more than 500,000 movies and TV episodes.
 Another useful feature is Roku’s universal search, which can find shows across a variety of platforms without prioritizing one over another.
 In contrast, Amazon’s streaming platform prioritizes search results from its own Prime video service.

-Plus, if you subscribe to cable or satellite, you can use the Streaming Stick+ in lieu of your default cable or satellite box, which can easily save you $5 to $10 a month in rental fees.
-The Roku Streaming Stick+ also supports AirPlay 2, so it’s great for those who want to stream from Macs or iOS devices.
-Additionally, the Roku Streaming Stick+ supports 4K and HDR streaming but not Dolby Vision.
+The Roku Streaming Stick 4K also supports AirPlay 2, so it’s great for those who want to stream from Macs or iOS devices.
+Additionally, the Roku Streaming Stick 4K supports 4K, HDR streaming and Dolby Vision.

 We especially like Roku’s private-listening feature that lets you listen to shows using headphones, which is useful if you don’t want to disturb other members of your household.
 You can do this via the Roku app, which is available on both iOS and Android.
 The app also works as an alternative to the physical remote control.
 This is especially handy for entering login and password information, which is a lot easier to do with a smartphone keyboard than having to hunt and peck using the remote.

-In addition to the remote, the Roku Streaming Stick+ also responds to voice commands, which you can use to search for your favorite shows, adjust the volume or enable closed captioning.
+In addition to the remote, the Roku Streaming Stick 4K also responds to voice commands, which you can use to search for your favorite shows, adjust the volume or enable closed captioning.

-We should note, however, that as of this writing Roku is in the throes of a dispute with Google.
-For now, it has stopped listing YouTube TV in its app store.
-If you’ve already downloaded the apps, they should still continue working.
-But if you’re shopping for streaming devices and are keen on watching YouTube TV, the Streaming Stick+ is probably not for you, at least not now.
+If you want an upgraded remote, consider upgrading to the Roku Streaming Stick 4K+.
+It has all the features of the Streaming Stick 4K, except it comes with the rechargeable Roku Voice Remote Pro as well.
+You can find your lost remote by saying “Hey Roku, where’s my remote?” and it has a built-in 3.5mm headphone jack so you can use the private listening feature without the app.
+It is almost $20 more than the Streaming Stick 4K, however, so unless you really need that fancy remote, we recommend the Streaming Stick 4K instead.Buy Roku Streaming Stick 4K at Amazon - $50

 Also great: Chromecast with Google TV